AntonStantan/matura/README.md

 Guide for the **zwischenProdukt** folder:

   The literature review is in this folder, in the file **LiteraturstudieAnton.pdf**.

   The notebook for the code, which includes the graphics can be found in the raw files: **FNN1.py** and **FNN.ipynb**
   #the **TheFirst.ipynb** file is a pre-version of FNN.ipynb with slightly different results.
   or under the link: https://colab.research.google.com/github/AntonStantan/matura/blob/main/FNN.ipynb if this link doesn't work for some reason, please contact me.
 You shouldn't have any permissions for editing.
 (If you do, **please don't edit**)

 See the folder **ArbeitsProzess** for pdfs documenting my work log.

+The folder **zwischenPresentation**:
+**roughLayout** is a file showing my first rough layout idea for the presentation